josephius/power/README.md

 ### C + C

-Players each gain points equal to a quarter of the player’s points plus half the other player’s points.
+Players each gain points equal to an eighth of the player’s points plus a quarter of the other player’s points.
 Note that this means that over time the player’s points will gradually approach parity.
 Stronger players benefit proportionately less than weaker players from this, to the point that if the stronger player is more than double the weaker player’s strength, it is worse than not interacting at all.

 ### C + D

-The cooperator gains points equal to a quarter of the cooperator’s points minus half the defector’s points, and the defector gains points equal to half the cooperator’s points plus a quarter of the defector’s points.
+The cooperator gains points equal to an eighth of the cooperator’s points minus half the defector’s points, and the defector gains points equal to a quarter of the cooperator’s points plus a quarter of the defector’s points.
 Note this means that a weaker player can leapfrog a stronger player if they are greater than half as strong.

 ### D + D